 The Coal Canyon Trail in Buchanan County (map) opened in late spring 2015, and is a 20-mile trail that riders of every skill level can enjoy.
 A further 100 miles of trails is being planned to add to the Coal Canyon Trail, which will connect Grundy to the town of Haysi.

-The most recent trail added to the Spearhead Trail System is Stone Mountain, offering 30 miles of challenging course for experienced riders only (map).
+Stone Mountain offers 30 miles of challenging course for experienced riders only (map).
 This is a technical trail that contains nine panoramic overlooks, showcasing the beauty and the rugged terrain of southwest Virginia.

 The Spearhead Trails system continues to grow and expand, becoming the largest and most exciting ATV destination in Virginia.
 Please note that all trails require permits to ride.
 The black trails are for expert riders only, and staying on the trails is mandatory.